I don't sell programs.

 As a brown belt BJJ practitioner, the mat is where I reset.
 Training out of a dedicated BJJ gym means 3-4 classes a week, regular rolling sessions, and a circuit of positional drilling that keeps the game sharp even when the rest of life is busy.
 Those classes are a ritual — technique, live sparring, and cleaning up mistakes with training partners who expect the work.

 Competition has been a compass.
 At brown belt I earned third place at a regional tournament with a reverse triangle finish that reminded me grit beats perfection.
-That night is logged in detail in my tournament recap, and the lessons from that scramble still shape how I stack strength work with rolling.
+That finish is logged in detail in my reverse-triangle tournament video, and the lessons from that scramble still shape how I stack strength work with rolling.

 The mat never stops teaching me.
 For more context on how I pair this journey with broader BJJ commentary, read the Mat Science take on belt culture or trace how my OpenClaw BJJ buddy project ties training data into every report (BJJ automation build log).